anhnguyendepocen/functional-programming-in-R/04_higher_order_functions.md

 }
 ```

-We force the function parameter, `f`, just in case -- we don't want it to change if it refers to an expression that might change after we have defined the thunk.
-Then we remember the parameters to the function -- this evaluates the parameters, so no lazy evaluation here (it is much harder to keep track of the thunk if we need to keep the evaluation lazy), and then we return a function with no arguments that simply evaluates `f` on the remembered parameters.
+We force the function parameter, `f`, just in case---we don't want it to change if it refers to an expression that might change after we have defined the thunk.
+Then we remember the parameters to the function---this evaluates the parameters, so no lazy evaluation here (it is much harder to keep track of the thunk if we need to keep the evaluation lazy), and then we return a function with no arguments that simply evaluates `f` on the remembered parameters.

 Now we can turn any function into a thunk: